A Beginner’s Guide to Decentralized Social Media - Pixelfed

 Pixelfed operates on a federated model, so there are multiple instances (servers) you can join.
 Some instances are focused on specific interests, like photography, art, or activism, while others are more general.
 Some popular instances are:

-When choosing an instance, consider the following:
+When selecting an instance, consider the following:

 2. Create an Account

-Once you've selected an instance, you'll need to create an account.
+Once you've chosen an instance, you'll need to create an account.
 This is usually as simple as providing a username, password, and email address.
 After registration, you can start customizing your profile, uploading your photos, and interacting with others.
 You can (if your instance allows it) import your posts from Instagram.

 3. Start Sharing and Connecting